The war on aid: the hidden battle inside Priti Patel’s own department. Global Health Check.

 Much of this record-high treatment has been accomplished through mass-drug administration with drugs donated from pharmaceutical companies, in partnership with the WHO.
 In current WHO Director General Margaret Chan’s words, such public-private partnerships (PPPs) ‘bring science to bear on the most neglected diseases’.
 In fact, the WHO report boldly states that the sustainable development goals (SDGs) ‘can be realized only’ through ‘strong commitments’ to global partnerships between governments, the private sector, and civil society.

 That’s obvious enough.
 But as chickens and cows themselves eat food and burn off their own energy, meat is a also major driver of climate change.
 Going veggie can drastically reduce your carbon footprint.
 This is all at a personal level.
-What about when you multiply such changes by 7 billion people, and factor in a growing population?
-In our latest research, colleagues and I estimate that changes towards more plant-based diets in line with the WHO’s global dietary guidelines could avert 5m-8m deaths per year by 2050.
-Food-related greenhouse gas emissions would also be cut by more than two thirds.
-Future projections of diets paint a grim picture.
-A bigger population, eating a worse diet, means that by 2050 food-related GHG emissions will take up half of the “emissions budget” the world has for limiting global warming to less than 2℃.
 GetSharedSiteSession?rc=4&redirect= Cleaning up the herbal healers.
 “I have four leading brands, but the one that moves like water is Venecare.”

 It took a public-health disaster for the Zimbabwean government to recognize the power of precision medicine.
+In 2015, the country switched from a standard three-drug cocktail for HIV to a single-pill combination therapy that was cheaper and easier for people to take every day.
+The new drug followed a World Health Organization recommendation to incorporate the antiretroviral drug efavirenz as a first-line therapy for public-health programmes.
 THE WORLD BANK AND GLOBAL HEALTH.
 Why China Could be a Game Changer for Global Health.
 With its growing international integration, China is becoming a major actor in global health issues.

 By Charlotte Röhren for The Diplomat April 22, 2017 Many of today’s greatest risks to global health originate in China.
 The latest outbreak of avian flu has claimed more than 160 lives since October 2016, triggering memories of earlier pandemics like SARS.
 The virus H7N9 has not yet spread to other countries, but according to international health authorities, it does have pandemic potential.
 So, what is the World Bank’s business model? — GLOBAL HEALTH GOVERNANCE PROGRAMME.
 Another widespread view of the Bank holds that it consists only of the International Bank for Reconstruction and Development (IBRD) and the International Development Association (IDA) (also figure 1).

 This is not least the case because these two institutions “share the same country-based business model and operational policies”[vii].
+Let’s look at the IBRD first.
+It can technically be considered a “not for profit organisation” as its explicitly stated objective is not to maximize financial proceeds “but [only] to earn adequate income to ensure its financial strength and sustain its development activities”[viii].
 Theconversation.
 In the three decades following World War II it became an almost universal belief of nutritional scientists that protein deficiency was the most serious and widespread dietary deficiency in the world.

 Improving protein nutrition became a high priority for UN agencies, such as the Food and Agriculture Organisation.
 This problem was perceived to be so serious and widespread that in many developing countries most children were thought to suffer some degree of protein malnutrition – a condition the medical establishment called “kwashiorkor”.
 (Kwashiorkor is a word from the Ga language of West Africa that means “the disease of the deposed child”.)
+For several decades, protein was a major teaching and research focus in human nutrition.
 IDMC Grid 2016 - Global Report on Internal Displacement.
 Conflict, violence and disasters internally displaced 27.8 million people in 2015, subjecting a record number of men, women and children to the trauma and upheaval of being forcibly displaced within their own country.